Moulishankar10/FlowDo/README.md

 1. Download the repository to your machine.

-2. Move the terminal directory inside the FlowDo folder.
+2. If you are on Linux/Mac Os, then move the terminal directory inside the FlowDo folder and run the command 'bash autorun.sh' which installs all the required packages.

-3. Type 'pip install -r requirements.txt' to install any missing packages.
+3. If you are on Windows, then run the powershell script 'autorun.ps1' which installs all the required packages.

 4. Run main.py